unix-toolbox/unix-toolbox/README.md

    I.e. the function starts with `__utb_command_` and all dashes (`-`) are translated to underscores (`_`).
 1. Register the command: `utb load-command my-awesome-command`
 1. Invoke your custom command like this: `utb my-awesome-command`
+1. Optional: create an alias: `utb alias-command mac my-awesome-command`
+1. Optional: invoke your custom command using the alias: `utb mac`

 Exit code `10` means that the command was already registered.
 Exit code `11` means that the associated function could not be found, hence the